or

 Written by Mark Bennett

-One of the best things about studying a Masters in Norway is its welcoming attitude to overseas students, already hosting more than 12,000.
-While Masters programmes in Norway are free for students from EU/EEA and Switzerland, there has been an announcement that from autumn 2023, there will be tuition fees for students from outside EU/EEA and Switzerland.
-We're currently waiting for these to be confirmed.
+One of the best things about studying a Masters in Norway is its welcoming attitude to overseas students, already hosting 13,000.
+While Masters programmes in Norway are free for students from EU/EEA and Switzerland, since autumn 2023, there are now tuition fees for students from outside EU/EEA and Switzerland.

 Studying in Norway gives you access to some truly unique research opportunities and experiences.
 Part of the country's territory is located within the Arctic, with some of Norway’s top universities collaborating on pioneering scientific research projects.